Signs and Symptoms of Menopause

 Estrogen keeps the skin smooth and moist.
 The loss of estrogen during menopause makes the skin dry, thin, lax, and transparent.
 The blood vessels are easier to see, and the skin bruises easily.

 Menopause & Vaginal Changes

 Women may experience vaginal changes.
 In particular, the tissues of the vagina and vulva may become thin and dry (called vaginal atrophy), which can lead to itching and discomfort during sexual intercourse.
 In some women, vaginal dryness is the first sign of menopause.
-In one study about 20% of the women reported experiencing vaginal dryness, and 15% found it "bothersome."
+In one study about 20 percent of the women reported experiencing vaginal dryness, and 15 percent found it "bothersome."

 Vaginal dryness can be treated with hormone replacement therapy, vaginal lubricants and moisturizers, and by eating foods high in phytoestrogens (e.g., soy foods).

 Menopause & Psychological Changes

 Although many women think that depression and anxiety are inevitable consequences of menopause, there is no scientific evidence to support this.
 For example, studies have shown that women at midlife are less likely to be depressed than younger, menstruating women.
 Still, menopause may trigger psychological changes or make it more difficult to deal with psychological problems already present.

 - Hot flashes

 - Sleep difficulties (often associated with night sweats)

 Menopause & Urogenital Changes